 While Dr. Her does everything he can to avoid extracting teeth, sometimes doing so is necessary if your overall oral health is at risk.
 Regardless of the reasons for recommending tooth extractions in Gainesville, GA, our dental office works hard to create a comfortable and relaxing environment.
 We’ll always make sure you know exactly what to expect prior to your treatment and discuss your needs.
-To learn more about the process, feel free to call Dr. Her and the team at Lifetime Dental today!
+To learn more about the process, feel free to call Dr. Her and the team at Lifetime Dental of Gainesville today!

 We always do our utmost to save teeth via restorative procedures, but if a tooth is severely damaged by decay or physical trauma, trying to restore the tooth can do more harm than good.
 Additionally, there are instances where teeth are actively interfering with your mouth’s other oral structures.
 If teeth become impacted, it means they are trapped underneath existing teeth, leading to an infection beneath the gum tissue.
 If you intend on pursuing orthodontic treatment or need a denture placed, we may also extract teeth if they would interfere with that process.

 Rest assured that before we begin removing a tooth, your dentist in Gainesville will help you feel fully comfortable.
 We’ll be sure to numb your mouth with a potent local anesthetic to minimize any discomfort that you might feel.
 If you need some help relaxing in the dental chair, we can talk to you about our sedation options.

 There are two basic types of tooth extractions: simple and surgical.
 We’ll perform a simple extraction if the tooth has fully erupted from the gums.
 After numbing your mouth, we clasp the tooth with a special instrument and gently rock it back and forth until it breaks free.